bthnkucuk/dementia/README.md

   dart pub global activate fvm
 ```

-Then you can install flutter version with this command.
+Then you can use flutter version with this command.

 ```bash
   fvm use 3.7.12